AJMinc/AJM-App-Page/index.md

 ### Privacy Policy
 Apps created by AJM uses in-app Interstitial Ads, provided by Google AdMob service.

-Click on this link to read more about my privacy policy:
+Click on this link to read more about my privacy policy: https://ajminc.github.io/privacy-policy/

 ### Contact

-For buisness related discussion consurning any of my Apps, please contact: ajm.inc@hotmail.com
+For buisness related questions consurning any of my Apps, please contact: ajm.inc@hotmail.com

-For support/privacy discussion consurning any of my Apps, please contact: ajm.app@hotmail.com
+For support/privacy questions consurning any of my Apps, please contact: ajm.app@hotmail.com

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.